Steven Means: Tampa Bay Buccaneers

-On April 27, 2013, Steven Means was drafted by the Tampa Bay Buccaneers in the fifth round (147th overall) in the 2013 NFL Draft.
-Means signed his contract on May 13, 2013, and also got a $191,752 signing bonus on a four-year deal worth $2,351,752.
+On April 27, 2013, Means was selected by the Tampa Bay Buccaneers in the fifth round (147th overall) in the 2013 NFL draft.
+He signed his contract on May 13, 2013, and also got a $191,752 signing bonus on a four-year deal worth $2,351,752.
 Means appeared in ten games for the Buccaneers during his rookie campaign in 2013.
-After appearing in the first game of the following season, Means was waived on September 9.
+After appearing in the first game of the following season, he was waived on September 9.
 In eleven games with the Buccaneers over two seasons, Means accumulated six tackles and no sacks.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 The Baltimore Ravens signed Means to their practice squad in October 2014.
 Means appeared in only one game in 2014 after an injury to offensive tackle Rick Wagner created a vacancy on the roster.
 On May 7, 2015, Means accepted a $510,000 exclusive-rights tender offer from the Ravens.
 On September 2, 2015, after suffering a sports hernia, Means was released by the Ravens with an injury settlement.